cmatdesign/CAROUSELPythonApi/README.md

 # pyCAROUSEL
-The Python API for CAROUSEL provides access to all Carousel functionality through Python.
+The Python API for CAROUSEL provides access to all CAROUSEL functionality through Python.
 Please note that it is currently under development, and its content may change.
 Feel free to visit frequently for updates.

 ## Installing the package locally